data-community-of-practice/AI-Graph-Obsidian/tools/Week 10/The idea of Reflection Models.md

 Proponents of this approach argue that reflection brings AI closer to human-like thinking and enables it to handle complex, ambiguous tasks more effectively.
 The idea is that a reflective AI can learn from its own mistakes without needing constant human intervention.
 However, this capability comes with significant challenges, leading some experts to question whether the benefits outweigh the costs.

 ## Controversy and Claims
 One of the models, Reflection Llama 3.1 stirred excitement with claims of surpassing other AI models, though its path has seen a mix of achievements and challenges.
-During user testing, some reported that the model identified itself as **Claude Sonnet 3.5**, raising questions about its true origins.
+Some reported that the model identified itself as **Claude Sonnet 3.5**, raising questions about its true origins.
 Additionally, some users speculated that the model was actually based on the older **Llama 3** rather than the updated **Llama 3.1**.
 These controversies have added an intriguing twist to the model's narrative.
 When **Reflection Llama 3.1 70B** was launched, it claimed to outdo **GPT-4o** and **Claude 3.5 Sonnet** on various benchmarks.
-However, early testing by **Artificial Analysis** indicated that the model fell short of expectations.
-The first release on **Hugging Face** encountered criticism due to performance inconsistencies, primarily linked to issues with the model's weights.Here’s an overview of the controversies:
+However, early testing by **Artificial Analysis** indicated that the model fell short of expectations as shown <a href="https://x.com/ArtificialAnlys/status/1832505338991395131" target="_blank"> here.</a>.
+Here’s an overview of the controversies:

 ![](https://imgur.com/bmBmH4e.png)
 <div align="center"><small>Reflection Llama 3.1 vs Frontier Models<a href="https://x.com/ArtificialAnlys/status/1832505338991395131" target="_blank">Source</a></small></div>

 ## Tests using Prompt Engineering

+The results of few prompts are shown below. <a href="https://www.datacamp.com/tutorial/reflection-llama-3-1-70b" target="_blank"> Source</a>
 **Numerical Reasoning with Financial Data**
 Reflection Model is tested with financial prompt, to calculate and compare the cumulative returns for **UPS** and the **S&P 500 Index** over a five-year period.